abs-tudelft/vhdmmio/doc/md/primitive.md

 ## `drive-internal`

-Configures driving an internal signal with the internal data register belonging to this field.
+Configures driving or strobing an internal signal with the internal data register belonging to this field.
+The signal is strobed when `after-bus-write` is set to `invalidate`, otherwise it is driven.

 The following values are supported: